40843245/JS/useful tools/timesheet/tutorial/startup.md

 # timesheet
 ## Objective
 This article talks about startup of the useful tool timesheet in JS.
-## Prepare
+## Download
-To startup, either do the following way, then import it in the .html file.
+To startup, download it with either the following way, then import it in the .html file.
 ### bower
 install the git with bower with following command.